 “Of course.
 Why wouldn’t I?”

-Indeed even in this darkness she was beautiful to look at.
-Bathed in the odor of gently stirring chrysanthemums and tiger lilies, of rhododendrons and forsythia.
+Even in these shadows she was beautiful to look at in the glow of her cigarette and the pale gleam of the street lamp, bathed in the odor of gently stirring chrysanthemums and tiger lilies, of rhododendrons and forsythia.

 “I’ve never met a man who chose to forgo my company out of fear of boring me.”